thu-tram/mangg-may-tinh/intro/layers.md

 As we've built up the Internet, you might have noticed that we've been decomposing the problem into smaller tasks and abstractions.

-``Modularity based on abstraction is the way things are done.''
+"Modularity based on abstraction is the way things are done."
 (Barbara Liskov, Turing lecture).
 This is how we build and maintain large computer systems.
 Modularity is especially important for the Internet because the Internet consists of many devices (hosts, routers) and many real-world entities (users, tech companies, ISPs), and having everybody agree on the breakdown of tasks is what enables the Internet to work at scale.

 One major advantage of this layered, network-of-network approaches is, each network can make its own decisions about how to move data.
 For example, as your packet travels across Internet hops, some links might use wireless technology, and other links might use wired technology.
 The lower-layer protocols can change across different hops, and the Layer 3 protocol still works.